cellerich/django-vue-buefy-dashboard/README.md

 ### Development environment setup

-make sure to setup a virtual environment for python (I called mine "django-vue"), then we can activate it with the following make command
+When you generated a virtual environment for python (I called mine "django-vue"), then you can activate it with the following make command (edit `Makefile` for your environment)

 ```bash
 make startup